adoptium/api.adoptium.net/CONTRIBUTING.md

 `./mvnw clean install site -Padoptium`

-If you wish to produce an AdoptOpenJDK ecosystem build, use `-Padoptopenjdk` i.e
+If you wish to produce an AdoptOpenJDK ecosystem build, use `-Padoptopenjdk` i.e.

 `./mvnw clean install -Padoptopenjdk`